Gajapati District, Odisha

 Population of Gajapati District

-As per the Census 2011, Gajapati District has a total population of 5,77,817 people, consisting of 2,82,882 males and 2,94,935 females.
-There are 1,28,523 households in the district with an average population density of 134 people per km².
-The table below shows the rural and urban breakup of population and households:
+According to the 2011 Census, Gajapati District had a population of 5,77,817 people living in 1,28,523 households.
+The population comprised 2,82,882 males and 2,94,935 females, with an average population density of 134 people per km².
+The table below provides a rural-urban comparison of these statistics.

 CategoryTotalRuralUrban